 Storefront cannabis retailers that were in operation prior to July 28, 2016 may continue to operate while making progress towards a rezoning, however they must comply with operational requirements immediately.

-All medical cannabis businesses must obtain a Cannabis Business Licence.
+All cannabis businesses must obtain a Cannabis Business Licence.

 - Cannabis Business Licences will not be approved until the Rezoning Application is approved

 - Criminal record checks in the form of Canadian Police Information Checks (CPIC) can be obtained through the Commissionaires

 - The Business Licence fee is $5,000 for all businesses with cannabis onsite; for those with no cannabis onsite it is $500

 The City began accepting complete Business Licence Applications for cannabis-related businesses on September 23, 2016.
 For more information please contact Business Licensing in person at the Development Centre in City Hall or at email@example.com.